 Frequently Asked Questions and Answers

-How will the FAU/SLCSB Lab school compare to other area public schools?
+How will the FAU/SLPS Lab school compare to other area public schools?

-One of the primary differences between this school and area St. Lucie County School Board (SLCSB) schools will become from the unique partnership with Florida Atlantic University (FAU), which provides opportunities for additional innovative teaching methods and research.
+One of the primary differences between this school and area St. Lucie Public Schools (SLPS) comes from the unique partnership with Florida Atlantic University (FAU), which provides opportunities for additional innovative teaching methods and research.
 As a Charter Lab School, university researchers and school faculty may redefine course content, instructional methodology, technology applications organizational frameworks and assessment strategies to learn about best educational options for various kinds of learners.
-Like all public schools, the FAU/SLCSB Lab School will adhere to state standards, benchmarks and assessments.
-For example, the school's K-2 students will take the Stanford Achievement Test, version 10 (SAT) and grades 3-8 students will take the Florida Comprehensive Achievement Test (FCAT) each spring as in other public schools to document individual student learning growth and meet state accountability requirements.
+Like all public schools, Palm Pointe will adhere to state standards and assessments.
+For example, students in grades 3-8 will take the Florida Standards Assessments (FSA) each spring as in other public schools to document individual student learning growth and meet state accountability requirements.

 What are the differences between the charter lab school, other state laboratory schools, and a regular charter school?

-Only four state universities are authorized to operate lab or charter lab schools by Florida Statutes; Florida Atlantic University, Florida A&M University, Florida State University and University of Florida.
-The FAU/SLCSB Charter Lab School is one of only three charter lab schools in Florida, and the first to be started completely new; not transitioned from another type of lab school or other school.
-Similar to the other two charter lab schools and the three regular lab schools in Florida, the FAU/SLSCB lab school will enjoy a programmatic partnership with Florida Atlantic University.
-As a charter school, the school will be governed by a not-for-profit Board made up of local community, school district and university leaders through a contract (charter) with FAU.
-Through partnership contact with the St. Lucie County School District, the daily operations of the FAU/SLCSB Lab School will be managed by the St. Lucie County School District.
+Only four state universities are authorized to operate lab or charter lab schools by Florida Statutes: Florida Atlantic University, Florida A&M University, Florida State University and the University of Florida.
+The FAU/SLPS Charter Lab School is one of only three charter lab schools in Florida, and the first to be started completely new; it was not transitioned from another type of lab school or other school.
+Similar to the other two charter lab schools and the three regular lab schools in Florida, the FAU/SLPS lab school enjoys a programmatic partnership with Florida Atlantic University.
+As a charter school, the school is governed by a not-for-profit Board made up of local community, school district and university leaders through a contract (charter) with FAU.
+Through partnership contact with St. Lucie Public Schools, the daily operations of the FAU/SLPS Lab School is managed by St. Lucie Public Schools.

-What research is planned for the FAU/SLCSB lab school?
+What research is planned for the FAU/SLPS lab school?

 Possible models for conducting research and development include, but are not limited to the following: